When was the EEA Agreement signed? When did it come into effect?

 Can I visit the Court?

 Yes.
-The Court welcomes visitors groups, who would like to know more about the EFTA Court and the EEA Agreement.
-Individuals/groups are welcome to attend oral hearings.
+The Court welcomes visitor groups, who would like to know more about the EFTA Court and the EEA Agreement.

 How can I get general information about the Court?

-The website is the best place to start in order to obtain general information.
+The Court´s website is the best place to start in order to obtain general information.

 How do I find out about jobs or traineeships at the Court?